zephirusgit/video-analizer-ai/README.md

 pip install -r requirements3.txt

+python "analizar video con ia9_fix_Short_.py"

+The input video must be named video.mp4

+You can look in the frames folder, once the whisper is finished, which is usually fast with cuda, and there you can see how many frames it captured, and based on that estimate how long it will take to finish.

+as a final result there will be a video.txt file that will have the summary of whisper, a log.json file that will have the information of what you saw with moondream, a frames folder with the selected images in png, depending on how many frames ffmpeg skips these can be more or less, but it will still take longer to process them, a my_pdf.pdf file with the images, an adocr.pdf file with the ocr of the texts if there were any, an ocrmy_pdf.txt file with the text, and a summary_final.txt file, with the summary in Spanish, I suppose that by changing the prompt, you can expect a response from ollama in any language,

 Based on the provided Python scripts, here's a list of the required Python packages:

     torch: For deep learning and tensor operations (used by Moondream).